isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Eat Frozen Pork’ Campaign</h2>
-            <p>In the lead-up to the complete phasing-out of pig farming in Singapore, the “Eat Frozen Pork Campaign” debuted in 1985 to dispel common misconceptions on frozen pork and raise public awareness of the production, handling, quality and nutritional value of frozen pork.
-Technical seminars were conducted to give traders and consumers a better understanding of the production, handling, quality and nutritional value of frozen pork. </p>
+            <p>In the lead-up to the complete phasing-out of pig farming in Singapore, the “Eat Frozen Pork Campaign” debuted in 1985 to dispel common misconceptions on frozen pork and raise public awareness of the production, handling, quality and nutritional value of frozen pork. </p>
           </div>
         </div>
       </div>